jenkinsci/dependency-track-plugin/README.md

 **Dependency-Track project name**: Specifies the name of the project for automatic creation of project during the upload process.
 This is an alternative to specifying the unique ID.
 It must be used together with a project version.
 Only avaible if "Auto Create projects" is enabled.
 The use of environment variables in the form `${VARIABLE}` is supported here.

 **Dependency-Track project version**: Specifies the version of the project for automatic creation of project during the upload process.
 This is an alternative to specifying the unique ID.
 It must be used together with a project name.
 Only avaible if "Auto Create projects" is enabled.
 The use of environment variables in the form `${VARIABLE}` is supported here.

+**Team-Name:** Specifies the name of the team to whose portfolio the project should be added.
+The provided API key requires the `ACCESS_MANAGEMENT` permission to use this feature!

 **Artifact:** Specifies the file to upload.
 Paths are relative from the Jenkins workspace.
 The use of environment variables in the form `${VARIABLE}` is supported here.